 The Xunta has developed an online platform alberguesxacobeo.gal , to reserve a place in the public hostels on the Camino de Santiago.
 Through it you can access a search engine with all the establishments of the public network, you can locate the hostels depending on the route you follow and you can make a reservation from the day before until 1:00 p.m. to go to stay overnight.
 The name, email and date of the reservation and optionally a contact telephone number are requested.
 Reservations can be made for groups of up to five people.
 You don't need to register, but doing so will speed up the process.

 Alternatively, you can get a place when you arrive at the establishment as long as it has capacity.

 The Xunta is developing another analogous platform to reserve a place online in private hostels.

 JUBILEE versus COMPOSTELLA

-Entering through the holy door, embracing the apostle and praying in the crypt before the ark containing the relics are rites established by tradition that are neither necessary nor sufficient to obtain the Jubilee.
+Entering through the holy door, embracing the apostle and praying in the crypt before the ark that contains the relics are rites established by tradition that are neither necessary nor sufficient to obtain the Jubilee.

 The Compostella is a document that certifies that the last 100 km of an official path or the last 200 km by bicycle have been traveled on foot or on horseback for religious or spiritual reasons, in any year and on any date.
-There is no need to visit the cathedral or pray, or go to confession, or take Communion.
+You don't have to visit the cathedral or pray, or go to confession, or take Communion.